Category Archives: enewsletter

 New York City may convert de-commissioned cruise ships into shelters for its rising numbers of homeless people.
 Last month, a record 37,000 homeless people were sleeping in city shelters every night according to the Coalition for the Homeless, which compiles statistics for the city.
 City officials, including Mayor Michael Bloomberg's commissioner of homeless services, have flown to the Bahamas to inspect disused ships.
 They say the idea of using them was just one option being considered – but critics say the plan is unnecessary, and have called on the city to provide affordable housing for those in need.
 City officials stressed that it is too early to speculate on how the cruise-ship idea might be applied in New York.

-Laos by Mike Dodd
+Vietnam by Mike Dodd

-Mike is the winner of the Globetrotter Club £1,000 legacy available to members under 30 years of age for the best independent travel plan.
-Our £1000 travel prize is available to anyone in the world, as long as they are a member, have a great plan for independent travel and are under the age of 30.
-So, visit our legacy page and get those plans in!!
+If you are under 30 and are a member, please visit our legacy page for details of how to apply.
+It is available to anyone in the world, as long as they are a member of the Globetrotter Club, have a great plan for independent travel and are under the age of 30.
+Get those plans in!!

 Mike is using his travel award to visit Vietnam, Cambodia and Laos.
-Here’s Part 2 of his travels:
+Here's Part 1 of his travels:

 Namibia by Renate